 History of the Sarasota Tiger Bay Club

-The Sarasota Tiger Bay Club began officially in 1982, faultered and then began anew in 1984 with Marj Baldwin at the helm as President and Moderator.
-Marj retired in 2009 and passed away August 1, 2012.
+The Sarasota Tiger Bay Club began officially in 1984, faltered, and then began anew in 1987 with Marj Baldwin at the helm as President and Moderator.
+Marj retired in 2009 and passed away on August 1, 2012.
 She was very proud of the club and kept up to date with the programs through her daughter Kim Noyes and Tiger members.

-In 2012, the Board voted, in honor of Marj Baldwin and her love for the community’s children and military, to award a $1,000 scholarship to a cadet of the Sarasota Military Academy.
+In 2012, the Board voted, in honor of Marj Baldwin and her love for the community’s children and military, to award a $1,000 scholarship to a cadet of the Sarasota Military Academy for 5 consecutive years.
+Now, the military cadets are present at the luncheon meetings each month when school is in session.

 History of Tiger Bay Clubs in Florida

-The original Tiger Bay club was founded in Tallahassee by Dan Cunningham in 1971 after meeting with then Governor Reubin Askew, who agreed there was a need for a new uniquely and specifically political organization instead of the usual civic organization.
+The original Tiger Bay club was founded in Tallahassee by Dan Cunningham in 1971 after meeting with then-Governor Reubin Askew, who agreed there was a need for a new unique and specific political organization instead of the usual civic organization.
 The first chapter’s first meeting was hosted by Governor Askew.

 If laughter is good medicine, then the members of the Sarasota Tiger Bay Club can expect to lead long lives.